jdebloat/jdebloat/tools/jdebloat/README.md

 via reflection.
 We set these as additional entry points for the static call graph analysis.
 This thereby results in safer debloating.

+## Current Restrictions and Limitations

+1. JDbloat works only with Java 1.8.
+2. It requires a user to specify an entry point.
+3. Handling reflective calls using Tamiflex is enabled for Maven projects only.
+In other words, the `--tamiflex` option works only works when targeting a Maven Project.
+4. If the `--tamiflex` option is specified, the `--test-entry` option is automatically set, since Tamiflex uses tests as entry points to analyze reflective calls.
+5. `--use-spark` will use the  [Spark Call Graph analysis](https://doi.org/10.1007/3-540-36579-6_12).
+Spark is not as conservative as the default call graph analysis ( [CHA](https://doi.org/10.1007/3-540-49538-X_5)) and may cause errors (we know of instance where Spark does not produce a complete call graph).
+6. We do not take into account methods accessed via Lambda Expressions.
+Therefore, it is possible we may unsafely remove methods that are invoked via lambda expressions.

 ## Usage

 To execute the JDebloat tool with the benchmarks, simply run